 Sometimes cats just don’t feel well.
 Maybe the cause is obvious, such as an injury or fight wound abscess.
 More often it’s not, such as when your cat just isn’t eating with the usual gusto.
 And sometimes the doctor can feel that something isn’t right, such as when we feel a lump deep inside that normally shouldn’t be there.

 So what can we do to find out more about what’s going on inside your cat, where we can’t see during a regular examination?
-Recently, our very own Dr. Melissa Mustillo attended a focused training seminar to expand her knowledge and skill for performing feline abdominal ultrasound exams.
-She is now offering complete ultrasound exams of the abdomen to serve as an important diagnostic step for sick cats or cats requiring a full medical workup.
+Drs.
+Mustillo and De Bernardis have attended a focused training seminar to expand their knowledge and skill for performing feline abdominal ultrasound exams.
+They are now offering complete ultrasound exams of the abdomen to serve as an important diagnostic step for sick cats or cats requiring a full medical workup.

 What is a feline abdominal ultrasound?